 - Never dump garden waste in parks or bushland reserves

 - Compost garden clippings at home or place in Council green-waste bins for collection

-- Don’t over fertilise your garden as excess nutrients may wash into waterways promoting weed growth
+- Avoid over fertilising your garden as excess nutrients may wash into waterways promoting weed growth

-- Replace unwanted plants with locally indigenous species — Grow Me Instead booklets are available free of charge at the Customer Service Centre
+- Replace undesirable plants with locally indigenous species — visit the Grow Me Instead website for NSW specific alternatives

 - Join the Strathfield Council Bushcare program.

 For more information, please refer to NSW WeedWise.
 This site lists over 300 weeds species that includes profile, control and legal requirements.